 “neither the natural ability nor the experience to deal with human beings.” … “I am deeply moved by the offer from our State of Israel, and at once saddened and ashamed that I cannot accept it.”

-On the outbreak of war in 1939, Einstein wrote to President Roosevelt about the prospect of atomic bomb.
-He warned Roosevelt that the Germans were working on it.
-Roosevelt headed his advice and started the Manhattan project.
+On the outbreak of war in 1939, Einstein wrote to President Roosevelt about the prospect of Germany developing an atomic bomb.
+He warned Roosevelt that the Germans were working on a bomb with a devastating potential.
+Roosevelt headed his advice and started the Manhattan project to develop the US atom bomb.
 But, after the war ended, Einstein reverted to his pacifist views.
 Einstein said after the war.

 “Had I known that the Germans would not succeed in producing an atomic bomb, I would not have lifted a finger.”
 (Newsweek, 10 March 1947)

-He was scrutinised closely in the McCarthyite era for potential Communist links.
-He wrote article in favour of Socialism, criticised Capitalism and criticised the arms race.
+In the post-war McCarthyite era, Einstein was scrutinised closely for potential Communist links.
+He wrote an article in favour of socialism, “Why Socialism” (1949) He criticised Capitalism and suggested a democratic socialist alternative.
+He was also a strong critic of the arms race.
 Einstein remarked:

 “I do not know how the third World War will be fought, but I can tell you what they will use in the Fourth—rocks!”